Find out more about the reason for a Council Tax exemption or discount for students below.

 If you’re a foreign full-time student with a partner or dependant who is not a British citizen and is not allowed to work or claim benefits you’ll not have to pay Council Tax while you’re studying.

 You’ll have to submit a copy of your partner's passport with the other student details that we need for you in the form below.

 If you own a home in Luton that's empty while you're away studying, you may be able to get money off your bill.
-Please login to MyAccount and complete a change of address form.
 Once you have reported the change of address form please complete the empty home discount form.

 To qualify for this exemption:

 - the property must have been your place of residence prior to moving elsewhere to study and